jw35/tunebook-abc/README.md

 Licensing
 ---------

-The contents of this repository is licenced under the terms of the GNU General Public License.
+The transcription into ABC, the results of processing them, and the original processing tools (but not the music itself) is licenced under the terms of the GNU General Public License.
 In addition, the transcribed ABC files and the results of processing them into various other formats distributed from https://brsn.org.uk/tunebook-abc/ are also licensed under the Creative Commons